... and other unusual deaths

 Joseph Allen, architect and East Fremantle mayor, drowned in the Swan River.
-The coroner found no suspicious circumstances - he may have died by accident - or not. >
+The coroner found no suspicious circumstances. >

 John Patterson (or Pattinson) Beresford, publican, shot himself.